2015-2016 Academic Catalog

 Starting college is a big step, but we're here to help.
 The CCA website and following pages of this catalog include details on how to get started.

-All new students who have never attended college are required to meet with an academic advisor after mandatory new student orientation.
-New student orientation will provide students with information about academic programs, and certificates and degree options.
+All new students who have never attended college are required to meet with an academic advisor during new student orientation.
+New student advising will provide students with information about academic programs and certificates and degree options.
 Students will also receive information and assistance needed to select and enroll in appropriate coursework, receive assistance with creating class schedules, and learn how to register for classes.

 Individuals who have never attended an institution of higher education must complete the application for admission and attend New Student Orientation.
 New students pursuing a degree or certificate are required to take assessment tests and meet with advisors to register for their first semester.
 Please see the Admissions Policy section of this catalog for further information.
 Students are encouraged to keep in contact with academic advisors throughout their educational programs.

 Students who have previously attended any college must complete the application for admission indicating any prior colleges attended.
 Transfer students pursuing a degree or certificate at CCA are required to meet assessment requirements.
 Transfer students should meet with academic advisors to register for the first semester and are encouraged to keep in contact with academic advisors.

 To initiate the transfer process, students should complete the Transfer Credit Evaluation form available from the Transfer to CCA link on the CCA Getting Started Checklist.
 CCA's Credentials Evaluator will transfer in appropriate courses after students have done all of the following: